 Finally, under California law, you want to include the proper addendums in your California lease agreement.
 With all of our lease agreements, we have an “information on bedbugs” addendum.
 It is a requirement as of January 1st, 2018, that every tenant in a residential property in California gets a bedbug addendum.

-We also have our mold addendum, and we have our lead based paint addendum for homes built prior to 1978.
+We also have our mold addendum, and we have our lead-based paint addendum for homes built before 1978.
 We have our “damage versus wear and tear” addendum that has to be signed by the tenant.
 Lastly, we have our renter’s insurance addendum.
 You could include additional ones, such as a furnished rental property addendum, if you so choose.

 As a rental property owner, if you’ve got any questions, contact us at 510-996-3238.
 Good luck!